Dr. Leana Wen is a Harvard-educated emergency physician, Rhodes Scholar, best-selling author, and TED speaker.

 A speaker with three TED talks on diverse topics in health and education, Dr. Wen is the author of the best-selling book on the importance of patient advocacy in healthcare reform, When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests.

-Dr. Wen received her medical training from Washington University and Brigham & Women’s Hospital/Massachusetts General Hospital, where she was a Clinical Fellow at Harvard Medical School.
+Dr. Leana Wen received her medical training from Washington University and Brigham & Women’s Hospital/Massachusetts General Hospital, where she was a Clinical Fellow at Harvard Medical School.
 A Rhodes Scholar, she also studied health policy and economics at the University of Oxford.
 She has served as a consultant with the World Health Organization and the Brookings Institution; an advisor to the Patient-Centered Outcomes Research Institute and the Lown Institute; and as national president of the American Medical Student Association.
 In 2007, she was selected by the Secretary of Health and Human Services to represent physicians-in-training on the Council on Graduate Medical Education, an advisory commission to Congress.

 Today, she is a practicing attending physician and Director of Patient-Centered Care in the Department of Emergency Medicine at George Washington University.
 A professor of emergency medicine and health policy, she is one of the founding directors of a new national collaboration on health policy and social mission, as well as the founder and director of Who’s My Doctor, a campaign calling for radical transparency in medicine.
 Since 2014, she has served as the Baltimore Health Commissioner.

 Wen has been published in numerous scientific publications including The Lancet, The Journal of the American Medical Association, and British Medical Journal.
 She writes regular columns for National Public Radio, Huffington Post, Women’s Health Magazine, and Psychology Today.
 Along with Pulitzer Prize-winning journalist Nicholas Kristof, she reported from East Africa and wrote for The New York Times.